charlesll/chosetto/README.md

 # chosetto

-A tool to compute magma degassing in the H2O-CO2-H2S-SO2-melt system
+CHOSETTO.exe is a windows-based program to compute degassing of H2O, CO2, SO2 and H2S in magmatic melts.
+It also computes the FeO/Fe2O3 redox ratio, the amounts of sulfur dissolved as sulfide and sulfate and thus the S-redox ratio.

-# Developer
+# Code authors

-Roberto Moretti, moretti@ipgp.fr
+Roberto Moretti, IPGP Paris, France, moretti@ipgp.fr Paolo Papale, INGV Pisa, Italy

+# Collaborators

+Giulio Ottonello (Univ.
+Genova, Italy)
+Charles Le Losq (Univ.
+Paris, IPGP, France)

 # Instructions

-See the PDF file for the documentation
+See the PDF file for the documentation.